 Law enforcement officers may encounter Safe at Home participants when performing routine traffic stops or when responding to an emergency call or incident.
-Survivors of domestic violence, stalking and sexual assault enroll in the Safe at Home program to protect their residence address on court documents, restraining orders, police reports and with various state and local agencies.
-Some Safe at Home participants are eligible to change their names, driver's licenses and social security numbers.
-They may also be eligible to apply for the Confidential Records Unit DMV Suppression Program to protect their address information with the Department of Motor Vehicles.
-It is recommended that law enforcement officials contact the Safe at Home program at (916) 653-1769 with questions about the use of Safe at Home benefits or to verify an individual's enrollment.
+Survivors of domestic violence, stalking and sexual assault enroll in the Safe at Home program to protect their confidential address on court documents, restraining orders, police reports and with various state and local agencies.
+It is recommended that law enforcement officials contact the Safe at Home program at (916) 653-1769 to verify an individual's enrollment.
 The Secretary of State's office greatly appreciates the continued cooperation, sensitivity to victim needs, and ongoing information exchange we have with California's law enforcement agencies.

-- The Secretary of State designated Safe at Home P.O.
-Box address, when used by a program participant, shall be accepted by the courts and law enforcement officials.
+- The Secretary of State designated mailing address, when used by a program participant, shall be accepted by the courts and law enforcement officials.

-- When a program participant requests that the court or a law enforcement officer use his or her Safe at Home mailing address, the participant should present his or her Safe at Home Authorization ID card.
+- When a program participant requests that the court or a law enforcement officer use his or her designated mailing address, the participant should present his or her Safe at Home Authorization ID card.

-- The ID card is a laminated card (view sample ID card) which contains the participant's name, the Safe at Home P.O.
-Box address, the enrollment date, the expiration date, the participant's signature, and the Secretary of State’s toll-free number (877) 322-5227.
+- The Authorization ID card is a laminated card (view sample Authorization ID card) which contains the participant's name, the participant's Safe at Home designated mailing address, their enrollment date, their expiration date, the participant's signature, and the Secretary of State’s toll-free number (877) 322-5227.

-- Please call the Safe at Home program if you need to verify a participant’s active enrollment or have inquiries about the program benefits.
+- Please call the Safe at Home program if you need to verify a participant’s active enrollment or have inquiries about the program services.

-- If a police or investigative report pertaining to a Safe at Home participant is written and filed, the Safe at Home address must be listed in the report rather than participant's residence address.
+- If a police or investigative report pertaining to a Safe at Home participant is written and filed, the participant's Safe at Home designated mailing address must be listed rather than participant's confidential address.

 Back To Top